innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/0020 Generate Individual Reports for a Selection of Objects/Readme.md

 If you generate reports for a selection, all selected objects will be in the same single report file.

-The script will generate individual reports for each of the selected objects.
+The script will generate individual report files for each of the selected objects.

+Currently only certain reports in IAM can utilise this method - as listed at the top of the scripts.